Tube Options Summary

 This leads into dark spot allowance.
 For a spot to be considered a spot it must be larger than .003”.
 Anything under this isn't counted and is allowed in any quantity in any zone.
 Often referred to as "peppering."
 All tubes start with the goal of being perfect.
 Tubes that don't meet a designated spec and cosmetic requirement become fall-out tubes and are either graded as a designation lower, if they meet that requirement, or become commercial tubes if they don't.
 In short, all commercial tubes are Mil-Spec fall-outs.

 What constitutes a fall-out may be something as simple as one spot not allowed in a specific zone or a spec parameter that is out of acceptable range.
 Perhaps too low or too high depending on the metric.
-Example, photocathode sensitivity too low, SNR too low, EBI too high, etc. In terms of cosmetics, a commercial tube may exhibit more spots than what would be acceptable in a Mil-Spec tube or even a faint streak or shade, etc. Now just because a tube didn't meet Mil-Spec requirements doesn't mean it's bad.
+Example, photocathode sensitivity too low, SNR too low, EBI too high, Halo too high, etc. In terms of cosmetics, a commercial tube may exhibit more spots or a larger spot than what would be acceptable in a Mil-Spec tube.
+They can also exhibit a faint streak or shade etc. Just because a tube didn't meet Mil-Spec requirements doesn't mean it's bad.
 Often some of the best "bang for you buck" tubes are commercial.

 Now let’s dive into UM/UA.
-These are spot spec requirements for tube designations.
-UM can be summarized as a Mil-Spec spot spec criteria for ground tubes.
+“U” simply means there isn’t a fom restriction, or unlimited fom.
+“A & M”; These are spot spec requirements for tube designations.
+M can be summarized as a Mil-Spec spot spec criteria for ground tubes.
 No zone 1 spots larger than .003 may be present.
 Up to 1 spot .006-.009, 2 spots .003-.006 may be in zone 2 and 3.
 With a max allowable 4 spots per tube.